CenterForTheBuiltEnvironment/pythermalcomfort/README.rst

 We welcome contributions!
 Whether reporting a bug, suggesting a feature, or submitting a pull request, your input helps make ``pythermalcomfort`` better for everyone.
-See CONTRIBUTING.rst for full contribution guidelines.
+See `Contributing Instructions <https://pythermalcomfort.readthedocs.io/en/latest/contributing.html>`_. for full contribution guidelines.

 Quick checklist
 ---------------